drslump/Spec-PHP/README.md

             count($stack) SHOULD BE 1;

             array_pop($stack)
-            Should be an Instance of 'PHPUnit_Framework_TestCase'
+            Should be "foo"

             count($stack)
-                should be less or equal than 0 end
+                should be equal to 0
+    end

 That's it, really, no `->assert` calls and no classes, methods or other